-Rajasthan: Ahead of verdict, HC accepts Sachin Pilot, rebel MLAs move to add Centre as party in case
+Rajasthan: Sachin Pilot, rebel MLAs get respite as HC orders status quo on disqualification notices

 The Congress has accused the BJP of political manoeuvring to topple its government in the state.

-Before the political crisis erupted, the Congress had the backing of 125 MLAs in the 200-member Rajasthan Assembly, including 107 of its own lawmakers.
+Before the political crisis erupted, the Congress had the backing of 125 MLAs in the 200-member Rajasthan Assembly, including 107 of its own legislators.
 As many as 13 Independents and five MLAs from other parties support it.
 The majority mark in the Rajasthan Assembly is 101.
 The BJP has 72 legislators and has the support of three Rashtriya Loktantrik Party MLAs.